 In a Kialo Edu discussion, students can use sentence starters such as “I propose that…” or “It has been suggested that…” to introduce arguments.
 And if it’s good enough for Queen Bey, then it’s certainly good enough for your students!

-Hopefully, students will also connect their learnings with their writing, meaning errors in formality become a thing of the past.
+Hopefully, students will also connect what they’ve learned with their writing, meaning errors in formality become a thing of the past.
 And by practicing formality, students will not only be successful debaters, but they’ll also develop lifelong communication skills that will help them with all aspects of their lives.

 Maintaining listener interest is a key part of debating.
 This can be challenging as language use tends to become repetitive over time.
 Thus, encourage students to vary their language with synonyms.
 This will lead to more precise communication and more meaningful claims.